 Narrative Photo Sequence 1 Photo Sequence 2 Fujita-Pearson Scale Links to Other Sites

 The Dallas Morning News Articles

 other tornadoes had briefly been filmed earlier in the 1950s.

-maintained by Robert
+Site maintained by Robert

 National Weather Service Radar for North Central Texas

 Last updated 12

-(Site last updated 29 April, 2015)
+(Site last updated 12 January, 2016)